Skip to main content

 Code Breakdown:

-3. return <...>: Inside each case, we return the appropriate JSX for that status.
-This is another example of the "early return" pattern.
+3. return <...> — Inside each case, return the appropriate JSX for that status (early return pattern)

-A powerful pattern in React is to create a single component that acts as a controller, rendering different child components based on a prop.
+A powerful pattern in React is to create a single component that acts as a controller, rendering different child components based on props.
 This encapsulates the conditional logic and keeps the parent component clean.
+This is the foundation for data-fetching libraries like React Query and SWR.

 import React from 'react';